Hemanth's Scribes

 Start measuring decision latency, not just cycle time.
 How long do features sit waiting for a green light versus actually being built?

 Establish clear integration authority.
-It doesn’t necessarily have to be a single dictator, but the funnel must be narrow enough to share one cohesive context.
-The hardest part of this isn’t defining the role; it’s deciding who actually gets the seat.
-If you default to the person with the most seniority, you often end up with disconnected architecture astronauts.
-If you give it to someone who doesn’t understand the underlying technical constraints, you get impossible roadmaps.
+The funnel has to be narrow enough to share one context.
+But if you just give the seat to the person with the most seniority, you get architecture astronauts.
+If you give it to someone who doesn’t code, you get impossible roadmaps.

-But when building a fast-moving, user-facing product, even audit-level consensus is usually too slow.
-You don’t have the luxury of a multi-year RFC process.
-You need a single integration authority who can look at a stalled room and say, “Three teams disagree, but we are doing it this way because the product needs to feel like this.”
+When you’re building a fast-moving product, even audit-level consensus is too slow.
+You need an integration authority who can look at a room full of squabbling teams and say, “I know we disagree, but we’re doing it this way because the product needs to feel like this.”

 One more time